CNX Resources Corporation (CNX) Shares Up Despite Recent Market Volatility

-CNX Resources Corporation (NYSE: CNX)’s stock price has increased by 0.33 compared to its previous closing price of 15.14.
-Despite this, the company has seen a fall of -5.48% in its stock price over the last five trading days.
+CNX Resources Corporation (NYSE: CNX)’s stock price has increased by 4.09 compared to its previous closing price of 14.92. but the company has seen a 2.24% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in CNX Resources Corporation (NYSE: CNX) Right Now?

-compared to its average ratio and a 36-month beta value of 1.32.
-Analysts have mixed views on the stock, with 1 analysts rating it as a “buy,” 1 as “overweight,” 7 as “hold,” and 2 as “sell.”
+, and the 36-month beta value for CNX is at 1.33.
+Analysts have varying views on the stock, with 1 analysts rating it as a “buy,” 1 rating it as “overweight,” 7 as “hold,” and 2 as “sell.”

 Sponsored